vargiuscuola/genshdoc/README.md

         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-This will trigger the generation of markdown documentation for every shell script in your repository containing the idescribed above (`#github-action genshdoc`).
+This will trigger the generation of markdown documentation for every shell script in your repository containing the directive line described above (`#github-action genshdoc`).
 The documentation is extracted from every script with the help of [shdoc](https://github.com/reconquest/shdoc) and is stored in `REFERENCE-<script name>.md`.
 An index file is also created in `REFERENCE.md`.